bbottema/simple-java-mail/README.md

 The CLI exposes the same report through `sjm probe`, optionally with `--authenticate`, for both one-shot and daemon execution.
 Failed and unsupported reports remain on stdout with exit code 3; successful probes return 0.
 See the [CLI probe examples](https://www.simplejavamail.org/cli.html#section-probe).

+To match a later delivery-status notification to a particular send, retain `receipt.getEnvelopeId()`.
+The bundled Angus adapter generates a fresh UUID on each DSN-capable send; otherwise the value is `null` and sending continues normally.
+Use `.fixingEnvelopeId("order-42-attempt-1")` to supply a fixed value instead; that explicit request fails before submission if DSN is unsupported.
+ENVID is separate from Message-ID and leaves MIME bytes unchanged.
+Simple Java Mail does not read later notifications for you.
+See the [ENVID usage and sample report](https://www.simplejavamail.org/features.html#section-dsn-envelope-id).

+Recipients can choose their own DSN notifications with `.withDeliveryStatusNotificationNotifyOptions(...)`; groups provide default/fixed/clear policies using the same pattern as S/MIME certificates.
+Explicit recipient preferences beat the Email fallback and require provider/DSN support.
+The managed Angus transport also adds ORCPT from actual envelope recipients when supported, without changing MIME content or requesting extra notifications.
+See [recipient DSN examples and provider boundaries](https://www.simplejavamail.org/features.html#section-dsn-recipients).

 Choose message preflight by what your code needs back:

 | Need | Call |